-#trusthewhy® Fundamentals and Values Get You Through Any Cycle
+#trusthewhy® Fundamentals, Values and Humor Get You Through Anything

-A Blog to Book Project coming early 2014
+A Blog to Book Collection by Deborah Shane

 I have always thought of myself as a “spiritual entrepreneur”.
 Kindness is my superpower.
 Giving it, receiving it and encouraging it.

 Spiritual entrepreneurs believe and demonstrate: “you can’t keep it unless you give it away”.